Furnace Installation Cost

 Furnace AFUE Rating

 The efficiency rating of a furnace is a measure of how much of the fuel it consumes is used to produce heat, as opposed to being wasted.
 The annual fuel utilization efficiency (AFUE) rating is a standard measure of furnace efficiency, and it is expressed as a percentage.
+A higher AFUE rating means the furnace is more efficient and uses less fuel to produce the same amount of heat.
+Here are some common AFUE ratings for different types of furnaces:

 • High-efficiency gas furnaces: 90% AFUE or higher